pdx-cs-ai/heart-anomaly-hw/README.md

 The original resources are also available:

 * [SPECT](https://archive.ics.uci.edu/ml/datasets/SPECT+Heart):
   Binarized data from the original paper.
+This repo contains a copy of the data.

 * [SPECTF](https://archive.ics.uci.edu/ml/datasets/SPECTF+Heart):
   Continuous version of the data from the original paper.
+  This repo contains a copy of the data.

 The binarization was via `itg.py`.
+The resplit was via `resplit.py`.